dataewan/datatools-taxonomy/README.md

 I want to provide recommendations to people, but for different types of tasks different types of tools might be appropriate.

+**NOTE** The opinions here are subjective and reflect my experience, nobody else's.

 ## Tools to categorise

 Here are some of the tools I'm going to categorise.